 - Personal, genuinely held belief

-- Religious belief does not have to be:
+- Religious belief does not have to be

-- Validated by a religious leader (priest, pastor, rabbi, imam, etc.) to be genuine
+- Validated by a religious leader (priest, pastor, rabbi, imam, etc.)

+to be genuine

 - Part of organized religion

 - Orthodox to the employee's claimed faith

+- Absence of religion (e.g., atheism) may be protected

 - Religious belief can still be sincere even if recently adopted or occasionally violated

-A College student ambassador professes belief in the Gospel of the Flying Spaghetti Monster, a "carbohydrate-based religion" in which congregants are known as "Pastafarians" and wear colanders on their heads (originally a spoof).
+College student ambassador professes belief in the Gospel of the Flying Spaghetti Monster, a "carbohydrate-based religion" in which congregants are known as "Pastafarians" and wear colanders on their heads (originally a spoof).
 College requires ambassadors to wear College baseball caps so they can be visible on tours.
 The ambassador requests to wear instead a colander painted in the College's colors and logo.
-College's policies include a student religious accommodation policy, and state law suggests private colleges are must not discriminate based on religion.
-There is some risk to denying the ambassador's request for accommodation.
+College's policies include a student religious accommodation policy, and state law suggests private colleges must not discriminate based on religion.
+Regardless of whether College is public or private, there is risk that refusing the accommodation may be found to be religious discrimination.